567falk-png/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 <img src="../images/sumolympics_netedit_3.png" width="1000"/>

 Now let us split the edge to create a starting point for the
-competitors: Right-click anywhere on the edge and select "Split edge here" from the context menu.
+competitors: Right-click anywhere on the edge, select edge operations and then "Split edge here" from the context menu.
 Then click on the created node (in SUMO terminology this is already a _junction_).
 Set its x-coordinate to 900 and its y-coordinate to 0 in the `pos`-field just as you did above when creating the edge.
 Effectively, we have created a 100 meter running track for the competitors with a 900 meter holding area for each of the competing modes.
-Now check the check box "select edges" again and rename the two edges to "beg" and "end" (in the inspector panel).
+In inspect mode, change the id of the two edges to "beg" and "end" (in the inspector panel).
 Save your network (<kbd>Ctrl</kbd> + <kbd>S</kbd>).

 # Defining the competing vehicles (types and flows)